 On June 29, 2013, Jordan’s contract was purchased from Harrisburg, and that same day, he made his major league debut against the New York Mets at Citi Field.

-Jordan admits that he tended to often bypass the rules during his first couple of years in pro ball, but the 25-year-old has grown in maturity and is eager to focus on the program.
-Soon he will be a family man, too, for his girlfriend, Mandi Meil, is expecting a baby girl come July.
+Jordan admits that he tended to often bypass the rules during his first couple of years in pro ball, but the 29-year-old has grown in maturity and is eager to focus on the program.

 2018 SPACE COAST SPORTS HALL OF FAME